 Read about how we rank Things to Do.

-This popular Mayan site, speckled with tombs, pyramids, and temples, served as a trading nexus during the Mayan Empire's Classic Period (250-900 A.D.).
+This popular Mayan site, speckled with tombs, pyramids and temples, served as a trading nexus during the Mayan Empire's Classic Period (A.D.
+250 to 900).
 Altun Ha —meaning "Rockstone Pond" in Yucatec Maya — features a man-made lagoon, which remains intact.
-During your visit, you'll likely encounter foxes, deer, birds, and perhaps crocodiles occupying Rockstone Pond.
-Visitors also recommend exploring the Temple of the Green Tomb, where elite priest-kings were buried with luxurious items, such as jade, pottery, and pearls.
+During your visit, you'll likely encounter foxes, deer, birds and perhaps crocodiles occupying Rockstone Pond.
+Visitors also recommended exploring the Temple of the Green Tomb, where elite priest-kings were buried with luxurious items, such as jade, pottery and pearls.

-Located in northern Belize, about a 40-minute ride north of Belize City, Altun Ha is easily accessible by car via the Northern Highway or by excursion services operating out of Caye Caulker.
+Located in northern Belize, about 30 miles north of Belize City, Altun Ha is easily accessible by car via the Northern Highway or by excursion services operating out of Caye Caulker.
 Altun Ha welcomes visitors every day between 8 a.m. to 5 p.m.
-Entrance costs $10 BZD (roughly $5 USD).
+Entrance costs 10 Belize dollars (roughly $5).